It’s taken only 24 hours, but Trump’s fairytale Middle East peace seems doomed

 At the time, the former British prime minister was adroitly dodging my questions in favour of waxing lyrical about the ex-military chief recently turned Egyptian president, Abdel Fattah al-Sisi – who is still mediating and hosting today.

-And less than 24 hours after Donald announced this “everlasting peace”, Palestinians were still being killed in Gaza, aid trucks stopped from going into Gaza and a row broke out about the failure of Hamas to return the bodes of dead Israeli hostage.
+And less than 24 hours after Donald announced this “everlasting peace”, Palestinians were still being killed in Gaza, aid trucks stopped from going into Gaza and a row broke out about the failure of Hamas to return the bodies of dead Israeli hostages.

 All of these grim, and sadly all too predictable factors, threaten to topple the whole ceasefire process.